-Lisa B. Nelson is the CEO of the American Legislative Exchange Council, the largest nonpartisan, voluntary membership organization of state legislators in the United States dedicated to the principles of limited government, free markets and federalism.
-ALEC counts nearly one-quarter of all state legislators and hundreds of business leaders and entrepreneurs as members of the 42 year-old organization.
-Together, ALEC members discuss policy and develop real plans of action to protect hardworking taxpayers and create effective, efficient and accountable state governments.
+Lisa B. Nelson is the CEO of the American Legislative Exchange Council, a 50-year-old nonprofit think tank dedicated to the Jeffersonian principles of limited government, free markets and federalism.
+It is the largest nonpartisan, voluntary membership organization of state legislators in the United States and counts nearly one-quarter of all state legislators and hundreds of business leaders and entrepreneurs as members.
+Together, ALEC members discuss trusted policy solutions for all 50 states along with real plans of action to protect hardworking taxpayers and create effective, efficient and accountable state governments.

-Additionally, Lisa served as Public Affairs Liaison for the U.S. Speaker of the House Newt Gingrich, from 1995 to 1998.
-Prior to joining the Speaker’s office, she was Executive Director of GOPAC, the Education and Training Center of the 21st Century.
-In 1994, Lisa led the campaign effort for the first Republican Congressional Majority in more than 40 years.
+Prior to her time in the private sector, Lisa worked on Capitol Hill, where she served as Public Affairs Liaison for the U.S. Speaker of the House Newt Gingrich from 1995 to 1998.
+As Executive Director of GOPAC in 1994, Lisa led the historic campaign effort that resulted in the first Republican Congressional Majority in more than 40 years.

 Lisa is a political science and international relations graduate of the University of California at Berkeley.
-She and her husband David live in McLean, Virginia and have two adult children, Sam Creed and Britton Elizabeth.
+She and her husband David live in McLean, Virginia and have two adult children and one granddaughter.